Uses

 Timbuk2 Bags

 These bags are the only bags I'll ever use.
-I've used them for the past 14 years, and they are the best dang bags.
-In all those years, only one thing ever took one down.
-Got a bullet caught in the bag when I was shot from a rogue celebratory New Years Eve shot in an airport parking lot.
+I've used them for the past 16 years, and they are the best dang bags.
+In all those years, only one thing ever took one down – a rogue celebratory New Years Eve gun shot.
+The bullet hit me in the leg, hit the ground, and then got caught in the bag when I was shot on New Years Eve 2017 shot in an airport parking lot.
 Ask me about it.
 It's a pretty great story.